pivotal-cf/docs-pks/volumes.hbs.md

 ---
 title: Configuring and Using PersistentVolumes
-owner: TKGI

 ---

-This topic describes how to provision static and dynamic PersistentVolumes (PVs) to run stateful apps using VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).
+This topic describes how to provision static and dynamic PersistentVolumes (PVs) to run stateful apps using {{  vars.product_full }} ({{ vars.product_short }}).

 For static PV provisioning, the PersistentVolumeClaim (PVC) does not need to reference a StorageClass.
 For dynamic PV provisioning, you must specify a StorageClass and define the PVC using a reference to that StorageClass.

 For more information about storage management in Kubernetes, see [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in the _Kubernetes Concepts_ documentation.

 For more information about the supported vSphere topologies for PV storage, see [PersistentVolume Storage Options on vSphere](vsphere-persistent-storage.html).

 ## <a id='static-pv'></a>Provision a Static PV